-In the Forecast statement of service performance (pages 27-41), we set out our outcome, intended impacts, outputs, and their associated impact and performance measures and standards:
+In the Forecast statement of service performance (Part 4, on pages 22-38), we set out our outcome, intended impacts, outputs, and their associated impact and performance measures and standards:

 - Our impact measures help us understand whether our outputs are likely to be contributing to the overall outcome we want (building trust in the public sector).
 They help us know the effect of our work and that this work is contributing to improving public management. - Our output performance measures and standards help us understand whether we are producing quality outputs within time and resource constraints and in doing so that we are meeting expectations and being known for our expertise in public management and auditing.